nkadel/how-to-spell-dns-and-rfc/README.md

     - A great deal of software ignores these time values and the associated RFCs, "optimizing performance" by caching lookups for hours or even permanently.

+- A records
+    - A records tie hostnames to IP addresses.
+    - A records are not necessarily unique.
+One hostname may be linked to many IP addresses, and in large environments often are.
+    - Which IP address an A record leads to is often a crapshoot, baswed on DNS views, local routing, application and system DNS caching lookups, stashed faled lookups and the vagaries of your TCP stack.
+    - Some applications cache such records at start time and require a restart to change them.
+And yes, postfix did this.

+- CNAME records
+    - CNAMEs are extremely useful ways to delegate a DNS hostname to be resolved with another DNS record.
+    - The chain can be very long, and very confusing, especially with DNS servers that do regionalized lookups and other forms of split views.
+    - CNAMEs involve a second DNS lookup, which takes a modest amount of time and resources, but is vital to web proxies around the world.
+    - Many of these web proxies serve multiple websites, and sort out the traffic based on the hostname in the HTTP request.
+    - Multiple CNAME records are forbidden by various RFCs, though some DNS servers do permit them.
+          - This way lies madness.

+- Multiple A records
+    - Multiple hostnames may link to the same target address or addresses.
+    - Multiple A records are useful for various forms of high availability, such as multiple AD domain controllers.
+    - It is useful for debugging and logging if each IP also has its own unique hostname, with a unique and matching PTR associated with it.
+    - Very few systems do that multiple, unique hostname and multiple A records automatically.

+- Fake DNS aliases
+    - Some systems, such as modern Active Directory with its "aliases" and Infoblox with its "Host" records, store back end information linked to specific hosts with addintional IP addresses linked to the same hostname and its primary IP address.
+    - These are not DNS aliases, aka CNAMEs, they are back end generated multiple A records, and no RFC defines them as "aliases".
+    - This is the sort of "let's invent words" which make RFCs vital for clear communication.
+    - These fake aliases can be very awkward to track down or clean up as hosts expire or are migrated.

 - Subdomains
     - Any domain can have multiple subdomains.